microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 	_AKS architecture_

 	In this relatively simple example, a pod hosts a single container representing a single application.
 In more complex scenarios, pods host multiple containers comprising [microservices](https://en.wikipedia.org/wiki/Microservices) which are tightly coupled to form applications.
+Pods are deployed in sets called [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), which Kubernetes uses to scale across nodes in a cluster.

 1. Use the following command to get the IP address of the Minecraft server running in AKS: